joshspeagle/dynesty/docs/source/quickstart.rst

                             pool=pool, queue_size=16,
                             use_pool={'prior_transform': False})

-See :ref:`Pool Questions` on the :ref:`FAQ` page for additional troubleshooting tips.
+See :ref:`Pool/Parallelization Questions` on the :ref:`FAQ` page for additional troubleshooting tips.

 Note that, as discussed in :ref:`Combining Runs`, it is actually possible to